lindbrook/packageRank/README.md

 (the actual binary and source files of ‘cholera’ version 0.7.0 are 4.0 and 4.1 MB).
 The “small” entry is the last observation, 536 bytes.
 The “medium” entry is the first observation, 99,622 bytes.
-Incidentally, what makes a triplet a triplet (or a pair a pair) is that all member entries have identical or adjacent timestamps. actually, information about IP address, platform, R version, etc. are also used).
+Incidentally, what makes a triplet a triplet (or a pair a pair) is that all members have, at least, identical or adjacent timestamps.

-“Small” entries can be easily dealt with by filtering out entries below 1000 bytes (the smallest package appears to be [‘source.gist’](https://cran.r-project.org/package=source.gist) at 1200 bytes).
-“Medium” entries are harder to deal with.
-I use either a triplet-specific filter or a filter that looks up a package’s real size.
+To deal with “small” entries, I essentially filter out entries smaller than 1000 bytes (the smallest package appears to be [‘source.gist’](https://cran.r-project.org/package=source.gist) at 1200 bytes).
+“Medium” entries are harder to handle.
+I remove them by either using a triplet-specific filter or a filter that looks up a package’s actual size.

 #### behavioral artifacts

-Wrongly sized entries are fairly visible.
-Less obvious are “errors” that otherwise look “right”.
-The issue, simply put, is that package downloads don’t simply reflect an interest in your package *per se*, they can also reflect an interest in [CRAN](https://cran.r-project.org/) itself: when someone downloads all the packages on [CRAN](https://cran.r-project.org/), the fact that your package got downloaded along with all the other packages shouldn’t or maybe doesn’t really reflect an interest in your package.
+Wrongly sized entries are fairly easy to spot.
+Less obvious are “invalid” entries that otherwise look right.
+Here, what I have in mind is that, putting aside official mirroring activity, there seems to be a lot of effort given toward downloading *all* the packages on [CRAN](https://cran.r-project.org/) including *all* the past versions of packages.

-Consider the example below.
-It lists a bloc of downloads, in sequential time order, of the ‘cholera’ package:
+Consider the example below:

 ``` r
 packageLog(packages = "cholera", date = "2020-07-31")[8:14, -(4:6)]